Generic selectors

 Believe it or not, the Santiago Bernabeu wasn’t the most expensive stadium in the world by a long stretch when it was initially built.
 However, the size certainly was one of the most impressive aspects of the stadium, but the sheer size is not a shadow on the more recent changes surrounding the club.

 Recently, Santiago Bernabeu was rumoured to have cost investors more than £500 million in renovations.
-While it did not change capacity, the focus has been raising the stadium's height by adding a roof.
+While the capacity remained the same, the installation of a retractable roof increased the stadium's height.

 It is the home ground for Real Madrid, arguably the richest club in Europe.
 Santiago Bernabeu remains iconic in world football, so there is more to come here to thrill soccer fans.
 We also expect structural adjustments to the venue as clubs in Europe continuously upgrade their stadiums to accommodate more fans.